NextTerm 2025 Courses

 Mostly day trips, with one to two nights of travel; Minimal cost to families

-Locations: The Hun School, Maryland, Washington, DC
+Locations: The Hun School, Pennsylvania, Ohio

 Bittersweet Sustainability: Our Love of Chocolate

 Essential Question: How has the sweet history of chocolate shaped our world and influenced our diets, economies, cultures, and ecosystems?
+How can the chocolate industry progress to ensure a sustainable and ethical future allowing communities to continue to pursue it as a source of delight and tradition in the 21st century?

 What will students learn in this course?
 Students will gain a deep understanding of the historical origins of chocolate, its implications in ethical issues pertaining to sustainable environments and communities, and its evolution over time.
 They will explore the economics of the chocolate industry, from cacao farming and production to marketing and consumer demand, and will develop an appreciation for the cultural diversity associated with chocolate while understanding its role in traditions and celebrations worldwide.